Val Breit remembers it clearly: the moment she realized what her $42,126 of student loans really meant.

 “One mistake I made was not refinancing,” says Val.
 “I had a pretty high interest rate, so that could’ve lowered my payments.”

-If she’d qualified for refinancing, there’s a chance her interest rate would’ve dropped significantly.
+If she qualified for student loan refinancing, there’s a chance her interest rate would’ve dropped significantly.

 But if Val had been seeking Public Service Loan Forgiveness (PSLF) or a similar program, it wouldn’t have been wise to refinance.
 She would’ve lost the ability to take advantage of certain federal programs and protections.